KQM-git/TCL/characters/electro/fischl.md

 ### **Mein Hausgarten**

 When dispatched on an expedition in Mondstadt, time consumed is reduced by 25%.
 {% endtab %}

 {% tab title="Ascension 1" %}
 ### **Stellar Predator**

-When Fischl hits Oz with a fully-charged Aimed Shot, Oz brings down **Thundering Retribution**, dealing AoE Electro DMG equal to 152.7% of the arrow's DMG.
+When Fischl hits Oz with a fully-charged Aimed Shot, Oz brings down Thundering Retribution, dealing **AoE Electro DMG** equal to 152.7% of the arrow's DMG.

 | Attribute | Thundering Retribution |
 | :--- | :--- |